ajamzbox001/ajamzbox001/README.md

 - 🔭 I’m currently working on ...
 English E-Learning Application
 - 🌱 I’m currently learning ...
 JavaScript
 - 👯 I’m looking to collaborate on ...
 Any kind of projects
 - 🤔 I’m looking for help with ...
-Remote or Freelance jobs offers
+Remote or Freelance job offers
 - 💬 Ask me about ...
 Anything
 - 📫 How to reach me: ... ajamzbox@gmail.com
 - 😄 Pronouns: ...
 She/her